quinlam/advent-of-code-2023/README.md

 - [Kotlin Slack][slack]
 - Template [issue tracker][issues]

+## Goals

+My goal for this advent of code is to write readable and non-brute force code, but not necessarily highly optimized.
+I would favor readability and maintainability over optimization.
+I am also looking to favor functional operations for the solutions.

 [^aoc]:
     [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.